darachm/slapchop/README.md

     - We've got three levels of verbosity, so a per-record verbosity for debugging purposes.

+Note that the output formatting is a bit funny.
+This is directly evaluated (because security is what?) on BioPython SequenceRecords, so you need to specify just the name of the capture group(s) for the outputs so it can access the `.seq` and qualities.
+For the ID, etc, you can access `.seq` or `.id`.

 Then if we like our thresholds we'd re-run, and drop the `--limit` and `--write-report` flags.
 This will turn records like this: